 Most gun ranges and gun dealers will let you try on a holster with a safety-checked weapon.
 Do so.
 But don’t assume that you’ll get it right the first time.
 And don’t be afraid to “roll your own.”
 For example . . .

 Kimber and I differ somewhat on the features that are important in a small frame 1911.
 So I set about to create my “Perfect Ultra for Concealed Carry” using the highest quality aftermarket parts I could afford.
-Yes, I would love to carry around a Bill Wilson Carry Model but $3250 is a bit steep for my taste.
+Yes, I would love to carry around a Bill Wilson Carry pistol but that’s a bit steep for my wallet.

 My goal in replacing the parts shown above: create a carry weapon that’s both lightweight and concealable.
-I started by throwing out the factory stock magazine with it’s large plastic base.
-I replaced it with a Wilson Combat 47OCX (compact 7-round, stainless steel with a low profile steel base) magazine.
+I started by throwing out the stock magazine with its large plastic base pad.
+I replaced it with a Wilson Combat (compact 7-round, stainless steel with a low profile steel base) magazine.
 Wilson makes what I believe are the most reliable 1911 magazines on the market today; the stainless steel models with nylon followers are top notch.

-To prevent my Ultra from snagging my clothing I replaced the factory stock ambidextrous thumb safety with a Wilson Combat “Tactical Lever” thumb safety.
+To prevent my Ultra from snagging my clothing on the draw, I replaced the factory ambidextrous thumb safety with a Wilson Combat “Tactical Lever” thumb safety.
 It’s much smoother and smaller than Kimber’s thumb safeties.
-I also replaced the stock slide release with Wilson’s extended slide release, allowing me to fully manipulate all my carry pistol‘s “controls” without breaking my grip.
+I also replaced the stock slide release with Wilson’s extended slide release, allowing me to fully manipulate all my carry pistol’s “controls” without breaking my grip.

-To finish off my customizations I chose a set of VZ Grips’ “Elite Tactical Carry” grips.
-Their unique design incorporates an extremely grippy surface where your fingers rest—whilst providing a smooth surface to prevent your clothing from snagging when carrying concealed.
+To finish off my customizations I chose a set of VZ Grips “Elite Tactical Carry” grips.
+Their design incorporates an extremely grippy surface where your fingers rest while providing a smooth surface to prevent your clothing from snagging when carrying concealed.